George Leslie Mackay: Mission to Taiwan

-Mackay was described by Rev. William Campbell, a contemporary missionary, as:
+Mackay was described by the Rev. William Campbell, a contemporary missionary, as:

 Accompanied by his students, who were to become pastors of the churches founded, Mackay itinerated all across northern Taiwan.
 They founded 60 churches.
 Churches planted in north Taiwan by Mackay later became part of the Northern Synod of the present Presbyterian Church in Taiwan.

 Social impact of Mackay's mission

 Revitalization Movements

 Anthony Wallace developed the idea of “revitalization movement” in his study of the Handsome Lake movement in the Seneca of New York, “to denote any conscious, organized effort by members of a society to construct a more satisfying culture.
 Since many revitalization movements are religious, the concept of revitalization becomes central to the analysis of the development of new religions”.
 He argued that “when the misery of poverty and degradation is combined with a hope of moral and material salvation, the resulting mixture is explosive.”
 (1969:239).

 What resulted when the Kavalan people (噶瑪蘭) heard Mackay's preaching 1880s was a revitalization movement combining the egalitarian and salvific ideas of Mackay's Presbyterianism and their own resistance to the land loss, cultural collapse and humiliating poverty brought by Chinese invasion of their homeland in the 19th century.